xwd0418/Spectre/README.md

 pip install -r requirements.txt
 ```

-## Cloning the repo
-Please unzip the repo as `/root/MorganFP_prediction/reproduce_previous_works/Spectre` to best reproduce the code

 ## Dataset Structure
 In our repo, we have hard-coded our datasets' name and file paths.